neondatabase/neon/README.md

 # Zenith

-Zenith is an serverless open source alternative to AWS Aurora Postgres.
-It separates storage and compute and substitutes PostgreSQL storage layer by redistributes data across a cluster of nodes.
+Zenith is a serverless open source alternative to AWS Aurora Postgres.
+It separates storage and compute and substitutes PostgreSQL storage layer by redistributing data across a cluster of nodes.

 ## Architecture overview